 Outline of Exam Procedures

 (1) Propose your oral examination committee to the Department Head by early fall of your second year.

-(2) Consult your committee to decide on two sufficiently different topics for your research project proposals, accomplished through abstracts submitted to your committee by Nov 7.
+(2) Consult your committee to decide on two sufficiently different topics for your research project proposals, accomplished through summaries submitted to your committee and the Graduate Coordinator by Nov 7.

-(3) Write two research project proposals and distribute them to your examination committee by the end of the 2nd week of Winter term.
+(3) Write two research project proposals and distribute them to your examination committee and the Graduate Coordinator by the end of the 2nd week of Winter term.

 (5) Within three weeks of the written exam, take your oral exam and defend your two research project proposals.

 (7) Take a break!
 Regardless of the outcome of your exams, you deserve it!!

 (8) If you pass unconditionally, you are advanced to candidacy and can continue your studies.
 If you do not pass, or if you pass with conditions, you’ll want to get some advice from your advisor and committee on how to proceed next.

-4.3.1 Oral Examination Committee: The student must choose an oral examination committee no later than October 15 (or next week day if on weekend) in the fall term of the student’s second year (the fourth term in residence).
+4.3.1 Oral Examination Committee: The student must choose an oral examination committee no later than October 15 (or the next week day if on weekend) in the fall term of the student’s second year (the fourth term in residence).
 Consultation with the prospective research advisor, the Department Head, and/or graduate advisor about the choice of committee members is recommended.
 This committee must then be approved by the Department Head.
 The committee has four members, one of whom may be from another department.
 If two of the members are spouses, then an additional committee member could be added, with approval of the DGS.
 At least two members of the committee should be faculty whose research interests are outside the student’s primary research field.
 Two of the committee members are assigned special roles:

 - Chair: The faculty member in the department who serves as the student’s primary research advisor.

 - Coordinator: A faculty member who oversees the logistics of the exam and drafts a report on the outcome.
-This role normally is performed by the faculty member whose research is least related to that of the grad student.
 The student suggests a coordinator and this role is approved by the Department Head.